ricebear-org/ricebear-org.github.io/ts.md

 ### Any channel with E suffix

 These channels are dedicated to special events on the server.
-Some of these channels have whitelists that work like the ones found in the channels with a P suffix.
+Some of these channels have allowlists that work like the ones found in the channels with a P suffix.

 ## User Groups (Rings) and Perks